ioBroker/ioBroker.iot/README.md

 The following conditions must be met to get the state in the automatically generated list:

 - the state must be in some "function" enumeration.
-- the state must have a role ("state", "switch" or "level.*", e.g. level.dimmer) if not directly included in "functions".
+- the state must have a role ("state", "switch" or "level.*", e.g., level.dimmer) if not directly included in "functions".
 It can be that the channel is in the "functions", but state itself not.
 - the state must be writable: `common.write` = true
 - the state dimmer must have `common.type` as 'number'